 Within four years she had twelve pupils, the maximum permitted for home teaching.
 With more applicants than places, a move was necessary.
-Berry and the other parents of the original Moon Hall students realised that the interests of the children would best be served if they could have all the skills of a specialist dyslexia school within mainstream education.
+Mrs Baker and the other parents of the original Moon Hall students realised that the interests of the children would best be served if they could have all the skills of a specialist dyslexia school within mainstream education.

 Encouraged by parents, MHSET purchased Burys Court Preparatory School in Leigh, near Reigate in 2005 in order to develop its vision for the education of dyslexic children on a site under its full control and in order to extend the age range up to GCSE.

 The senior school is now well established on site at Burys Court and provides a full GCSE curriculum together with a wide range of sporting and other activities.

 History of Burys Court